Feefo logo

 Using an Air Source Heat Pump

-• Renewable Heating: A heat pump operates by absorbing the natural temperature from the outside air, even in colder conditions, and through a process of of compressing this air it heats it up and generates the equivalent of 3 to 4 units of electricity in heat creating ‘high efficiency/renewable’ energy – this also means that when power the system by solar panels, it would run entirely on renewable energy.
+• Renewable Heating: A heat pump operates by absorbing the natural temperature from the outside air, even in colder conditions, and through a process of compressing this air, it heats it up and generates the equivalent of 3 to 4 units of electricity in heat.
 There is no detrimental impact to the environment by using a heat pump.

-• Water Heating: A heat pump also heats the water, in extreme cold weather there is a back up heater to ensure you always have a nice warm shower.
+• Water Heating: A heat pump also heats the water, in extreme cold weather there is a back up heater to ensure you always have warm water.

-• High Energy Rating: Heat pumps are termed as a renewable energy heating source due to them being 300% – 400% efficient – simply this means for every unit of electricity you use the heat pump will increase this to 3-4 units heat output.
+• High Energy Rating: Heat pumps are termed as a renewable energy heating source due to them being 300% – 400% efficient, simply meaning that for every unit of electricity you use the heat pump will increase this to 3-4 units heat output.

 • Quiet Running: Contrary to beliefs, heat pumps make as much noise as a fridge or a dishwasher (depending on the weather conditions), so you can continue to use your garden without disruption.